nolanlab/PLAYRDesign/README.md

 ### Configuring PLAYRDesign

 PLAYRDesign needs to know the location of external programs and data files to run.
-These locations are specified in a file that must be named *playrdesign_opt.txt" and must be located in your PLAYRDesign working directory.
+These locations are specified in a file that must be named **playrdesign_conf.txt** and must be located in your PLAYRDesign working directory.
 An example of the format of the file is given below, substitute the relevant paths for your specific installation.

 ```
 BLASTN_EXEC=/usr/bin/blastn           (The full path to the blastn executable)